VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

 ## Assemble it

-Most important for self-built quads (duh lol), but at times even a pre-built quad will require some assembly, like soldering on your own receiver or other hardware.
+Most important for self-built quads (duh, lol), but at times even a pre-built quad will require some assembly, like soldering on your own receiver or other hardware.
 You should also always make sure that every screw on the quad is tight

 ## Setup it up

 This is where you will set up the quad to fly.
 You will need to set up your radio, flight controller, VTX, ESC, receiver, and goggles to have them all communicate properly

-* Radio - You will need to [bind](https://vitroidfpv-sv.netlify.app/faq#receiverBind) your radio to your receiver, and [set up the mixers](https://vitroidfpv-sv.netlify.app/faq#mixer) to include the switches and sliders that you want to use
+* Radio - You will need to [bind](https://vitroidfpv.com/faq#receiverBind) your radio to your receiver, and [set up the mixers](https://vitroidfpv.com/faq#mixer) to include the switches and sliders that you want to use

 * Flight controller - You will need to set up the FC to have the right settings for your quad.
 This usually involves setting up the receiver settings so that Betaflight can read the signals, setting up the motors and ESC so that the FC can talk to it and spin the motors in the right direction, and setting up the VTX so that the FC can control its settings like output power and frequency.
 With the necessary settings out of the way, you can go make the more personal changes such as OSD layout, modes, and PID tuning (if you understand what you're doing)